OpenCTI-Platform/opencti/docs/docs/usage/exploring-locations.md

 - Overview: as described [here](overview.md#overview-section), with the particularity to display a map locating the Position.
 - Knowledge: a complex tab that regroups all the structured Knowledge linked to the Position.
 Different thematic views are proposed to easily see the related entities, the threats, the incidents, etc. linked to the Position.
 As described [here](overview.md#knowledge-section).
+- Content: This specific tab allows to previzualize, manage and write deliverable associated with the Position.
+For example an analytic report to share with other teams, a markdown files to feed a collaborative wiki with, etc. As described [here](overview.md#content-section).
 - Analyses: as described [here](overview.md#analyses-section).
 - Sightings: a table containing all `Sightings` relationships corresponding to events in which an `Indicator` (IP, domain name, url, etc.) is sighted at a Position.
 - Data: as described [here](overview.md#data-section).